Quasi-maximum likelihood estimation for scalable ARMA models: Simulation studies

-Tables \ref{tablesmallsample_DGP1_I}--\ref{tablesmallsample_DGP1_nonI} list the biases, empirical standard deviations (ESDs) and asymptotic standard deviations (ASDs) of the $\widehat{\bm \theta}_{1}$ and $\widehat{\bm \theta}_{2}$ under DGP1 with two settings of $\Sigma_{0}$, respectively.
-We have the following findings: (i) as the sample size increases, most of the biases, ESDs and ASDs become smaller, and the ESDs get closer to the corresponding ASDs; (ii) the ESDs and ASDs increase when $\bm \varepsilon_{0t}$ gets more heavy-tailed.
-This is as expected since the heavier tail of $\bm \varepsilon_{0t}$ makes the LSE and QMLE less efficient; (iii) the ESDs of $\widehat{\bm \alpha}_{1}$ are close to that of $\widehat{\bm \alpha}_{2}$ when $\Sigma_{0}$ is an identity matrix, while most of the ESDs of $\widehat{\bm \alpha}_{2}$ are smaller than that of $\widehat{\bm \alpha}_{1}$ when $\Sigma_{0}$ is not proportional to an identity matrix.
-This is consistent to Proposition \ref{thmcompare_efficient}($i$) that the LSE is asymptotically equivalent to the QMLE if $\Sigma_{0}$ is proportional to an identity matrix and otherwise the QMLE is more efficient than the LSE; (iv) the ESDs of $\widehat{\bm \sigma}_{1}$ and $\widehat{\bm \sigma}_{2}$ are very similar, which supports Proposition \ref{thmcompare_efficient}($ii$) that the asymptotic covariance matrices of $\widehat{\bm \sigma}_{1}$ and $\widehat{\bm \sigma}_{2}$ are the same.
+Table \ref{tab_DGP1} summarizes the biases, empirical standard deviations (ESDs) and asymptotic standard deviations (ASDs) of the QMLE $\widehat{\bm \theta}$ under DGP1 with two settings of $\Sigma_{0}$, respectively.
+To save space, we only present the estimation results for a subset of the elements from the matrices $G_k$ and $\Sigma_0$.
+The findings can be summarized as follows.
+First, as the sample size increases, most of the biases, ESDs and ASDs become smaller, and the ESDs get closer to the corresponding ASDs.
+This confirms the asymptotic results established in Theorem \ref{thmQMLE}.
+Second, heavier-tailed $\{\bm \varepsilon_{0t}\}$ lead to larger ESDs and ASDs, especially for the covariance parameters $\sigma_{ij}$, which is as expected since the heavier tail of $\bm \varepsilon_{0t}$ can make the QMLE less efficient.